 Did you notice the other tabs, ‘Conversations’ and ‘Wiki’ that Teams creates by default?
 The Conversations tab is the chat area.
 The good news is that the chat is automatically saved so you can scroll back to revisit an earlier conversation or something you missed at the time.

 The Wiki tab is less obvious, but Microsoft should perhaps have called it ‘Knowledge base’.
-It’s ideal to build your own encyclopaedia of knowledge relevant to your project.
+It’s ideal to build your own encyclopedia of knowledge relevant to your project.
 Use it to hold structured information such as:

-- ‘Local suppliers’, with links to their web sites.
+- ‘Local suppliers’, with links to their websites.